 This post covers how to get discounted tickets to Kensington Palace.

-Set in the beautiful parkland of Kensington Gardens, Kensington Palace is most well known for being home to members of the royal family like Princess Diana, Prince Harry, and now Prince William and Kate Middleton.
+Set in the beautiful parkland of Kensington Gardens, Kensington Palace is most well known for at one point is home to members of the royal family like Princess Diana, Prince Harry, and Prince William & Kate Middleton.

 Dating from the 17th century, the Palace is open all year round for visitors.